open-ephys-plugins/matlab-interface/README.md

 ### Questions and Troubleshooting

-If you have any questions and/or issues regarding this plugin, please reach out to pavel@open-ephys.org.
+If you have any questions and/or issues regarding this plugin, please open an Issue in this repository or reach out to pavel@open-ephys.org.